arjmandi/purple/README.md

 Meta and others built systems that are indistinguishable from humans in a conversation to an extreme extent.
 Yet it can be evidently argued that these are not AGI[^4].

+Current DL models (LLMs by extension) are working on this simplified scenario:
+DL: I can best learn on your parameters
+Scientist: But that's overfitting, I want you to learn new things
+DL: Show me the new things, I will learn them too
+Scientist: What if I don't know what I don't know?
+DL: !

+In Persian we call this question "Compound Ignorance" or "Compund Nescience" (جهل مرکب)

+All the work in unsupervised learning and re-inforcement learning are efforts to build an agent that can learn by itself so it can solve Compound Ignorance.
+Other research areas like active leanring[^12], RLHF and similar areas are just technics to fill this gap in the problem modeling.
+The root cause of this gap is in the way we're designing benchmarks and we train our models to beat those benchmarks.
+Our neural network design depends on a mathematical evaluation of a loss function.
+Any approach based on this evaluation will end up as the DL scenario and won't be able to solve Compound Ignorance.

+If we want new type of intelligence, we need another type of evaluation.

 ## Design concepts
-I introduce principal elements and core concepts to later on propose the initial design, but I don't know deeply what are the ways to implement these principals and concepts:
+I introduce principal elements and core concepts to later on propose the initial design, but I don't have the concreate implementation of these principals and concepts:

 **Principle 1.** I define **intelligence** as a subjective and relative phenomena.
 It's our perception of intelligence that matters.
 The base idea comes from the Turing test.
 I expand that definition to a broader one: A system is intelligent if we **perceive** intelligence from it.